Trivial Benefits for Limited Company Directors

 • Gym memberships

-• Employer contributions to private pension schemes
+• Employer contributions to registered pension schemes

-• Home office equipment provided by the employer
+• Home office equipment provided by the employer where conditions are met

 Make the Most of Trivial Benefits

-Trivial benefits are a great way for limited companies to reward their team without incurring tax or reporting responsibilities.
-If you are a company director, you can both give and receive these gifts – as long as they meet the necessary criteria.
+If you are a company director, you can both give and receive these gifts, as long as they meet the necessary HMRC conditions.

 Do you have questions about the types of benefits your company can offer?
 It’s always best to speak with a qualified tax adviser for personalised advice.